cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Security Requirements on a KEM used within HPKE {#kem-security}

+A KEM used within HPKE MUST allow HPKE to satisfy its desired security properties described in {{sec-properties}}.
+There are indications that this is the case

-The Encap/Decap interface of a KEM used within HPKE MUST be IND-CCA2-secure.
-An appropriate definition of this security notion for KEMs can be found in {{BHK09}}.
+- for the Base and PSK modes, if the KEM's Encap/Decap interface is IND-CCA2-secure {{CS01}}.
+An appropriate definition of this security notion for KEMs can be found in {{CS01}} and {{BHK09}}.

-The AuthEncap/AuthDecap interface of a KEM used within HPKE MUST be multi-user insider IND-CCA-secure and multi-user insider strongly unforgeable (sUF-CMA-secure) as defined in {{SigncryptionDZ10}}.
-If the application does not require resistance against key-compromise impersonation, it is enough if the AuthEncap/AuthDecap interface is LoR-CCA-secure instead of sUF-CMA-secure.
+- for the Auth and AuthPSK modes, if the KEM's AuthEncap/AuthDecap interface is multi-user insider IND-CCA-secure and multi-user insider strongly unforgeable (sUF-CMA-secure), or, if the application does not require resistance against key-compromise impersonation, if the KEM's AuthEncap/AuthDecap interface is multi-user insider IND-CCA-secure and LoR-CCA-secure.
+Definitions for these security notions can be found in
+  {{SigncryptionDZ10}}.

 ## Security Requirements on a KDF {#kdf-choice}